 Swine Flu Narcolepsy Claims *

-The Pandemrix vaccine was authorised in the EU in September 2009 and was used extensively during the 2009 swine flu pandemic when more than 30 million people were vaccinated with the drug in the EU.
+The Pandemrix vaccine was authorised in the EU in September 2009.
+It was used extensively during the 2009 swine flu pandemic.
+More than 30 million people were vaccinated with the drug in the EU.

 In Ireland HSE clinics and GPs administered more than 900,000 doses of Pandemrix Vaccination during the pandemic.
 The Government gave indemnity cover to drug maker GlaxoSmithKline at the time the vaccine was issued in 2009.
 In August 2010, Finland’s National Institute for Health and Welfare recommended that vaccination with Pandemrix be discontinued following reports of a link to narcolepsy.

-Studies carried out in Finland and Sweden showed an association between Narcolepsy – Pandemrix vaccination in children, resulting in a 6 to 13-fold increase in those countries.
+Studies carried out in Finland and Sweden showed an association between Narcolepsy – Pandemrix vaccination in children.
+The results showed a 6 to 13-fold increase in those countries.

 Pandemrix Vaccine Side Effects

-The current advice from the European Medicines Agency is that the drug should not be used on persons under age 20 unless the recommended seasonal influenza vaccine is not available in cases where immunisation against H1N1 is needed.
-The HSE has said the use of the vaccine is no longer recommended, and that GPs have been advised to return any remaining stocks.
+The current advice from the European Medicines Agency is that the drug should not be used on persons under age 20.
+This is unless the recommended seasonal influenza vaccine is not available in cases where immunisation against H1N1 is needed.
+The HSE has said the use of the vaccine is no longer recommended.
+GPs have been advised to return any remaining stocks.
 The HSE has also confirmed that there are over 30 new cases of children and adolescents who have been diagnosed with narcolepsy.
-Narcolepsy is a disabling chronic neurological disorder which is characterised by excessive daytime sleepiness which is often accompanied by cataplexy, causing muscle weakness.
+Narcolepsy is a disabling chronic neurological disorder.
+It is characterised by excessive daytime sleepiness which is often accompanied by cataplexy, causing muscle weakness.